Noah-M-Scott/CSC_360_Concord/README.md

 Built in Eclipse; tests for demo are in src/test/java

-If it complains about resources misssing, just remove them from the build path
+If it complains about a resource file misssing, remove it from the build path